1918 Auckland Rugby League season: Competition news

+Club teams by grade participation

 Maritime, Mangere, and Big Store football clubs form

 The 'Maritime Football Club' applied to join the Auckland Rugby League with the nomination of a senior team.
 This was accepted by the league.
 They finished the season with a 1 win, 7 loss record.

-The Mangere club applied for affiliation and the registration of 23 players at the Auckland Rugby League meeting on 17 April.
+The Māngere club applied for affiliation and the registration of 23 players at the Auckland Rugby League meeting on 17 April.
 This was granted by the league.
 They were to play in maroon and gold originally as requested but before the season started asked to wear blue instead.

 The Big Store Football Club nominated a team to play in the league which was accepted and their colours of blue and white were approved.

 New league rooms

 At the conclusion of the season the league opened their own league rooms on Swanson Street.
 The rooms were used for the first time with the Auckland Rugby League executive meeting on 23 October.
 The rooms consisted of "a large billiard room and League office, and a room for clubs to hold their weekly meetings in".
 It was stated that players did not formerly meet "their fellow players during the summer time, but with this club now on a sound footing they will be able to meet each other and spend enjoyable evenings which should bring about a better feeling between the different teams".